drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/03-building-the-blog/02-customising-layouts-and-styles.md

 ---
 chapter_id: 2
 chapter_slug: customising-layouts-and-styles
-chapter_title: "Customising layouts and styles without forking the whole theme"
+chapter_title: "Customizing layouts and styles without forking the whole theme"
 chapter_summary: "Walks through Jekyll's per-path theme-file precedence: copy only the files you want to change into your repo and let the rest stay in the gem.
 Demonstrates a concrete override of `_includes/head.html` and the Sass entrypoint pattern (variables before `@import \"minima\"`), and explains why pinning the theme's major version in `Gemfile` matters."
 ---